- Covid Pass users are advised to register travel and remain vigilant – November 18

 Guidance to restart direct person-to-person human subject research was released on September 11, 2020.
 All requests to restart human subject research must be submitted through COUHES Connect and must be approved by COUHES before restarting.
 Please note that COUHES approval is necessary but not sufficient for the resumption of human subject research; additional policies may also apply.

-In order to maintain low building density and to allow faculty, staff, postdocs, and students to have increased capacity to campus as safely as possible, visitor access to campus will be significantly limited and discouraged through the end of calendar year 2020.
+In order to maintain low building density and to allow faculty, staff, postdocs, and students to have increased capacity to campus as safely as possible, visitor access to campus will be significantly limited and discouraged through spring semester 2021.
 See the research visitor guidelines for the latest information.

 MIT has extended the suspension of MIT-related international travel for students, faculty, postdocs, and staff until further notice.
 MIT-related domestic travel also remains suspended for most travelers.
 See the MIT travel policy for more information.